kplaydefi/KIP/001 K-plan.md

 DeGa performs functions including review, management, supervision, and punishment of K-plan for K-play.
 The whole application process is public, so users can trust us.
 You can follow the announcements on [DeGa](https://www.degacon.com/dega/main)'s official website.

-Interested co-builders could visit DeGa’s website, which contains instructions on how to submit an application and tracking issues for in-progress applications.
+Interested co-builders could visit the [Template](https://github.com/DeGa-Alliance/Co-builders/blob/main/Template.md), which contains instructions on how to submit an application and tracking issues for in-progress applications.

 ### Audit Process
  - Read the details about application